Key Facts

 Is it normal to have some mild cramps during your period?

 Yes, it is normal to have mild cramps during your period because of uterine contractions.
-The uterus is a muscle that tightens and relaxes which can cause jabbing or cramp-like pain.
-However, if the discomfort is not relieved with over-the-counter medications and causes you to miss school or other daily activities, it could mean that there is another reason for your symptoms.
+The uterus is a muscle that tightens and relaxes to help push out menstrual blood.
+This tightening can feel like jabbing or cramp-like pain..For many teens, cramps can improve with over-the-counter medicine.
+Butyou’re your pain isn’t relieved by medicine and causes you to missschool or other daily activities, it could mean that there is another reason for your symptoms.

 If your cramps are severe and interfere with your daily activities, don’t ignore what your body is telling you.
 Make an appointment with your healthcare provider because there may be other reasons for your pain.

-What other symptoms do girls have during their periods?
+What other symptoms do teens have during their periods?

 - Nausea (feeling like you want to throw up)